Getting Started Guide (Argo Tunnel)

 At this point, you should be able to see both machines connected to the Wayk Bastion in the "Connections" section:

-Each machine is shown as connected twice, because the unattended service and the Wayk Now client make separate connections to the Wayk Bastion.
+Each machine is shown as connected twice, because the unattended service and the Wayk Client make separate connections to the Wayk Bastion.

 At the login prompt, select "Secure Remote Delegation (SRD)" and enter a valid system username + password for the target machine ("DFORD-PC").